hellafolk/hellafolk.github.io/final_project.md

    - CarbonTracker 2024 (CT2024), and
    - direct atmospheric measurements from equatorial Pacific moorings?

-2. How well do these products represent the atmospheric conditions encountered along a 2025 ship track (adjusted back to 2024 levels using the Mauna Loa CO₂ growth rate)?
+2. How well do these products represent the atmospheric conditions encountered along a 2025 ship track, after adjusting those measurements back to 2024 levels using the Mauna Loa CO₂ growth rate?

-3. Do these differences meaningfully alter calculated air–sea CO₂ flux, and if so, by how much?

-Because the flux calculation is directly tied to \( pCO_{2a} \), answering this question is essential for determining whether commonly used atmospheric CO₂ products provide an accurate boundary condition for estimating CO₂ flux in one of the most dynamic and climatically important ocean regions on Earth.
+3. To what extent do the resulting differences in \( pCO_{2a} \) change calculated air–sea CO₂ flux, and are those differences large enough to matter for regional or global carbon budgets?

 ---